Northern Ontario Plant Database

 Maianthemum racemosum (L.) Link

-En: large false Solomon's seal, feathery false Solomon's seal, false spikenard, plumed spikenard
+En: feathery false Solomon's seal, large false Solomon's seal, false spikenard, plumed spikenard

 Asparagaceae (Asparagus Family)

 General: A perennial forb, to 1 m tall.
 The simple, slightly zig-zag, arching stem growing from a thick, fleshy rhizome.

 Leaves: Alternate, simple, 5–12, parallel-veined, mainly sessile or lower leaves with short petioles.
 Leaf blades elliptic-lanceolate, 10–25 cm long and 3.5–9.5 cm wide; upper surface smooth (glabrous), lower surface finely hairy; base tapering (cuneate) to rounded; apex sharply pointed (acuminate); margins entire.